odigos-io/odigos.io/content/en/docs/_index.md

     weight: 20
 ---

 Welcome to the Odigos user guide!
-This guide shows you how to get started sending telemetry data such as traces, metrics and logs using Odigos.
+We will show you how to get started sending telemetry data such as traces, metrics and logs within minutes, using Odigos.

-Odigos allows developers to focus on writing applications by automatically extracting metrics and distributed traces from their code.
+Odigos is an Open-Source Observability Control Plane that allows developers to easily create and build their observability pipelines, by abstracting away the complexities of technologies such as eBPF and OpenTelemetry.

-Be prepared for the next production issue with the best observability tools, without the overhead of instrumenting your code or taking care of collector agents.
+Every new line of code automatically gets metrics and distributed traces without intervention from the developer and with no code changes necessary.
+With Odigos, production issues can be resolved using the best observability tools available, without the overhead of instrumenting code or taking care of collector agents.

-The name Odigos originates from Greek, meaning guide.
+The name Odigos originates from Greek, meaning guide

 ## Odigos in Short